DanB1998/CardMatchingGame/README.md

 ## Responsivity
 <hr>

-It is important that a game like this is playable across all devices, as many kids these days have access to phones, laptops, ipads etc. The main adjustments for the responsivity come in the form of media qeueries for example:
+It is important that a game like this is playable across all devices, as many kids these days have access to phones, laptops, ipads etc. The main adjustments for the responsivity come in the form of media queries for example:

 ```
 @media only screen and (max-width: 775px){